 I had 4 bridesmaids as I have really good friends located across the globe.
 But four bridesmaids = four different heights, sizes, complexions and locations – with one living in Pretoria and one living in Scotland!

 Initially, I wanted to do the ever-popular whole wrap dress style, but you have to measure your bridesmaids and that just seemed like a mission to get right with everyone being so far apart.
 I know,

 since not being able to fit into anything at YDE for the last 10 years, that Truworths has dresses for adult women with boobs and butts so my Mom and I popped in and found perfect dark blue dresses.

 They had the same dress, but the brief was to style them in their own flavour.
 So uniform, but not.
 You can see the outcome below – I LOVED IT!
 It was a celebration of life, love, the people and relationships we are blessed to have in our lives.

 THE LEGO WEDDING CAKE

-Last summer I had worked a wedding in Grabouw where the couple had the most awesome red lego cake!
-I KNEW Mr John would LOVE it and it would suit our friends and family perfectly.
-I asked the bride for the contact and we went blue.
 Created by Marelda at Have Some Cake, it was an absolute hit on the day, with guests enjoying a cupcake when it suited them.
-We still have our Lego ‘bride and groom’ because they are too cute to throw out and they still smell awesome 6 weeks later!
+We still have our Lego ‘bride and groom’ because they are too cute to throw out and they still smell awesome 2 YEARS later! #TrueStory

-The bridal couple 110% sets the tone for their wedding day from the bride’s very first entrance song.
-We chose fun, big, uptempo music for our day so that we could encourage our guests to be happy, positive, inspired, relaxed, cheerful, excited and full of love!
+#FACT The bridal couple 110% sets the tone for the wedding day, right from the bride’s very first entrance song.
+We chose fun, big, uptempo music as we wanted to encourage our guests to be happy, positive, inspired, relaxed, cheerful, excited and full of love!
 We believe we achieved that 🙂

 Wedding Ceremony Entrance Song